TediusTimmy/AntGame/README.md

   * print <variable> - prints out the value of the named variable

 That's it!
 This should suffice for most rudimentary debugging of program errors.

+## Commands vs Library Functions
+What is the point between this strange distinction between Commands and other things that happen in the Standard Library.
+In general, Commands are things that interface with the external world.
+The Standard Library changes the internal world of the AI.
+Only Inform and Task break this, as the current Command implementation doesn't have an real means to pass information out.
+If I refactor the manner of handling Commands, and I REALLY need to refactor it, then Inform and Task may become commands themselves.
+They'll likely remain commands with a function covering up the implementation.

+In normal AI tasks, the AI commands something (a fin to cant, the engine to gimbal) and then it has to wait, enter a new update cycle, and evaluate the results of what was commanded before.
+Sometimes there's mechanical failure, or a physical limitation has been reached, or ... everything happened correctly.
+At this point, though, the AI needs to reevaluate the goal and how it intends to achieve that goal, and make a new command.
+That's what I'm trying to emulate here.
+Commands are meant to emulate those things that need real time to actually happen in the real world.
+And, Report does meet that distinction, even if it seems like a cheap cop-out by me to make sure that Report doesn't occur in tandem with a move.